Bruno Pacheco (politician)

 Arnulfo Bruno Pacheco Castillo (born 5 February 1970) is a Peruvian politician and former presidential secretary of Peru.
-He served on that position and as presidential chief of staff under Peruvian President Pedro Castillo.
-During 2022, Pacheco was a fugitive, but on 25 July of that year, he gave up to authorities.
+He served in that position and as presidential chief of staff under Peruvian President Pedro Castillo.
+During 2022, Pacheco was a fugitive, but on 25 July of that year, he surrendered to authorities.

 Early life

 Pacheco was born in Lima.
 He studied education and became a teacher at Peru's high school level, teaching biology and chemistry there since 1998.
 He also taught physical education, financial math and technical design at Peru's Chorillos Military School.
 During 2009, he decided to launch his political career, joining the Peruvian party, Somos Peru.